bdobyns/silver-funicular/api-lambda-mock/Readme.md

    `java.lang.StackOverflowError` (infinite recursion) error.

-1. This is because in the models, 'Product' is defined recursively as containing other 'Products', and the importer is too dumb to detect this loop.
+1. This is because in the models, 'Product' is defined recursively as containing other 'Products', and the importer naievely tries to crawl to the bottom of the object model tree ...

 1. I fixed it by creating a new model element, 'Item' (essentially the same as a 'Product' but without the loop) and making 'Product'